caktus/django-template-graph/README.rst

 developers working with Django that charts template hierarchies (extends tags) and includes.

+At least at the moment, only extend tags and include tags that use strings directly are considered.
+As a result, include tags or tags that use a variable are skipped.

 The project is in a very early experimental state but should be functional soon.